Life-lines/OVRTT---Open-VR-Toe-Tracker/README.md

 <br>

-- Also consider the fact that the "neutral" position of the toes in a "flat" position is supposed to equate to the slider being somewhere in the middle of the sensor -pictures-
+- Also consider the fact that the "neutral" position of the toes in a "flat" position is supposed to equate to the slider being somewhere in the middle of the sensor

 <br>